gaultier/blog/detect_data_races_with_dtrace.md

 Now you might be thinking: wait a minute, how do we know that the D script is actually working?
 It seems to track concurrent accesses, but the fix with the mutex actually creates a critical section, or 'exclusive' section, where only one thread has access at any point to the data structure.
 As such, there are no concurrent accesses.

-Let's check the correctness by applying a smarter, possibly more performant fix of the data race using a RW lock:
+Let's check the correctness by applying a smarter, possibly more performant fix of the data race using a RW lock (called in Go `sync.RWMutex`):

 ```diff
 --- blog1.c	2026-03-13 16:39:18